Background

 - The woman’s desired choice should be matched with its appropriateness given her medical profile.

-- Every clinician is encouraged to download the US Medical Eligibility Criteria for Contraceptive Use (USMEC), 2010 for posting in their offices.
+- Every clinician is encouraged to download the US Medical Eligibility Criteria (USMEC), 2012 for posting in their offices.

 - This resource can be accessed at: www.cdc.gov/reproductivehealth/unintendedpregnancy/usmec.htm

-- Every clinician is encouraged to download the US Medical Eligibility Criteria for Contraceptive Use (USMEC), 2010 for posting in their offices.
+- Every clinician is encouraged to download the US Medical Eligibility Criteria (USMEC), 2012 for posting in their offices.

 - For a woman who indicates she desires a short interpregnancy interval: